 Preparation Architecture for Conservative Ceramic Restorations

-Simple and conservative preparation design is the blueprint to simplifying the CEREC process.
+Conservative and straightforward preparation design is the blueprint for simplifying the CEREC process.
 Could it be that the ceramic’s internal design is the most critical factor for ceramic fit and functional success?
 Learn the metrics for sound CAD/CAM ceramic engineering.

 Managing Subgingival Margins